When the Spaniards Were Here

 When the Spaniards Were Here (Da Spanierne var her) is a romantic, comic play by Hans Christian Andersen.
 It premiered on the Royal Danish Theatre in Copenhagen on 6 April 1865, just a few days after the celebration of Andersen's 60th birthday.

 Composition

 Andersen's first childhood memory involved Spanish soldiers on Funen.
 The first time they appear in his writings is in the poem Soldaten (The Soldier) from 1830.
 The male protagonist of his play Skilles og mødes was also a Spanish soldier.
 In 1835.
-Amdersem wrote a vaudeville totæed Spanierne i Odense (The Spaniards in Odense) which never premiered.
+Andersen wrote a vaudeville titled Spanierne i Odense (The Spaniards in Odense) which never premiered.
 In 1865, he adapted it into the play When the Spaniards Were Here, changing the setting from Odense to Middelfart.

 Production history

 The play premiered at the Royal Danish Theatre on 6 April 1976.
 The theatre was sold-out and members of the royal family were present at the event.
 It played seven times.
 The cast included;